gunturwsn/gunturwsn/README.md

 <a href="mailto:gunturw79@gmail.com" target="_blank"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/> </a>
 </p>

-<p align="center">I am a Software Engineer.
-Graduated with a Bachelor's degree in Computer Science from the National University of Indonesia, achieving a GPA of 3.94.
-Recognized as the Best Graduate of the Faculty.
-My skills at work include Java, Spring, Golang, Zkoss, JavaScript, and Oracle Database.
+<p align="center">I'm a Software Engineer with a Bachelor's degree in Computer Science from the National University of Indonesia, graduating with a GPA of 3.94.
+Recognized as the Best Graduate of the Faculty, my expertise lies in problem-solving and proficiency in Java, Spring, Golang, Zkoss, JavaScript, and Oracle Database.

-Dedicated and innovative Software Engineer with a passion for crafting efficient and scalable solutions.
-Adept at utilizing cutting-edge technologies to deliver high-quality software applications.
-Possessing a strong foundation in computer science, coupled with excellent problem-solving skills, I consistently strive to optimize processes and enhance the user experience.</p>
+Specializing in backend development, I am dedicated to creating efficient and robust solutions.
+My strong foundation in computer science empowers me to excel in optimizing processes and delivering high-performance backend systems.</p>

 -  🔭 I’m currently building backend in Java.